sontungexpt/witch-line/docs/COOKBOOK.md

   When a component has a `context` field or reference `context` from another component, Then the user can access the context field by using the hook `require("witch-line.core.manager.hook").use_context(comp, session_id)`.

+  Tricks:

+  - If you ensure that the context is same for all sessions by self not referencing other components (usually when context is a static table or a string path), then you can use the `self.context` directly in any function of the component like `init`, `update`, etc for better performance.

   **Example**:

   - Type: `string`